-On any given weekend, you’re likely to find 22-year-old Sweta Dewan hiking, binge-watching Netflix and (when the weather allows it) swimming at the beach.
+On any given weekend, you’re likely to find Sweta Dewan hiking, binge-watching Netflix and (when the weather allows it) swimming at the beach.
 But from Monday to Friday, she’s one of Dixon Advisory’s assistant managers in the superannuation accounting team, after commencing as a graduate in 2017.
-In this profile, Sweta takes us through a typical day in the life at Dixon Advisory, part of the Evans Dixon Group.
+In this profile, Sweta takes us through a typical day in the life of a graduate at Dixon Advisory, part of the Evans Dixon Group.
 This gives us a sense of her responsibilities, tasks and everyday activities.

 Trains, to-do lists and teamwork

 Despite an early wake-up call, Sweta says her days begin in a “hectic rush”.

 “I wake up at about 6.30am because I live quite far out,” she explains.
 “So I’ll normally just have a quick shower, get ready and get to the station.
 Then I catch two trains to get here.”